Revisiting Barcelona’s final Xl before Lionel Messi’s first-team debut, 2004

 But Pep Guardiola allegedly believed that his off-pitch behaviour made him a bad influence and offloaded him to AC Milan in 2008.

 Messi then took Ronaldinho’s No.10 shirt and the rest, as they say, is history.

 — LaLiga English (@LaLigaEN) May 1, 2020

 Barcelona’s most expensive signing of the 2004 transfer window, Eto’o hit the ground running with 29 goals in 45 appearances in his debut season.

 He formed part of a deadly attacking trio alongside Messi and Thierry Henry in 2008-09 but was then used as part of a swap deal to sign Zlatan Ibrahimovic.

 Edmilson was injured after only five minutes on the pitch against Numancia and was sidelined for the majority of the 2004-05 season.

-After coming through the club’s famous youth ranks, Oleguer made 36 La Liga appearances in 2004-05 and was renowned for his pro-independence Catalonian beliefs.
+After coming through the club’s famous youth ranks, Oleguer made 36 La Liga appearances in 2004-05 and was renowned for his pro-Catalan-independence beliefs.

 “Messi was only 16, but he destroyed us all in a training session,” Giuly told Sport in 2016.
 “They were kicking him all over the place to avoid being ridiculed by this kid, but he didn’t say anything.
 He just got up and kept on playing.